User Manual

 Important: When in doubt, visit your local watchmaker or jeweler to check it for you.
 An incorrectly fastened bracelet can see your watch drop on the floor.
 And that, unfortunately, is not covered by warranty.

 You can use most leather, fabric, single-pass, two-piece, and rubber straps with your VPC Type 37HW.
 As long as they are 20mm wide.
-You will need a strap with its own springbars, as the ones on your VPC bracelet are fixed in place.
+You will need a strap with its own springbars, as the ones on your VPC bracelet are fixed to the bracelet.

 You will see two sets of lug holes on each side.
 The closest ones to the case are for thin, flat straps.
 This way, your strap will tuck under the ledge for a neat, gapless aesthetic, as on the bracelet.
 The outer holes are for thicker or lined straps, alllowing for a little more space.